epfl-ada/ada-2024-project-theundocumentedanalysts/README.md

 3. **Visualization**:
    - Through `Matplotlib` and `Plotly`, we will create visual graphs for actor genre evolution and sympathetic villain portrayal.
 Time series plots will show trends in genres and sentiment tones over time.

-4. **Interactive Movie Plot Generator**:
+4. **Revenue and Ratings Predictor**:
-   - Using sentiment and genre data, we will create a machine-learning-based generator that proposes new movie titles and summaries tailored to an actor’s typical roles.
-This will involve a generative model using text data from plot summaries, focusing on genre and emotional alignment.
+   - We will develop a machine-learning-based model that predicts a movie’s potential revenue and ratings based on the past work of its actors and director.

 ## Proposed Timeline - A revoir